Hungry in Glasgow? The COP26 menu comes carbon counted.

 Want a Scottish beef burger?
 It’s unclear what that will set you back calorie-wise.
 And who’s to say if you’ll get darting glares from vegans dining nearby.
 But the burger had been calculated to have a 3.9kg Co2e rating (more on the numbers in a second).
 That’s much higher than, say, the Scottish beetroot and broccoli salad (0.2) or braised turkey meatball pasta (0.9).
-The “Haggis, Neeps & Tatties” — neeps and tatties are turnips and potatoes and haggis is, well, a lot of things — which gets a rating of 3.4.
+The “Haggis, Neeps & Tatties” — neeps and tatties are turnips and potatoes and haggis is, well, a lot of things — gets a rating of 3.4.

 The campaign group Animal Rebellion said that serving meat and dairy products at a climate summit was tantamount to “serving cigarettes at a lung cancer conference.”

-Note: A previous version of this story incorrectly spelled the first name of climate lawyer Ana Maria Kleymeyer.
-The story has been corrected.